yarisvt/tyk-docs/tyk-docs/content/shared/api-def-common.md

 *   `session_lifetime`: The session lifetime will override the expiry date if it has been set on a key (in seconds). for example, if a key has been created that never expires, then it will remain in the session cache forever unless manually deleted.
 If a re-auth needs to be forced or a default expiry needs to be applied to all keys, then use this feature to set the session expiry for an entire API.

 * `domain`: The domain to bind this API to.
 Multiple APIs can share the same domain, so long as their listen paths are unique.
-This domain will affect your API only, to set up the portal domain for your organisation, please register it in the main dashboard settings file.
+This domain will affect your API only.
+To set up the portal domain for your organisation, please register it in the main Tyk Dashboard settings file.
-Tyk Gateway can listen on multiple domains/subdomains through the use of regular expressions, more precisely the RE2 Syntax.
+Your Tyk Gateway can listen on multiple domains/subdomains through the use of regular expressions, more precisely the RE2 Syntax.
 They are defined using the format `{name}` or `{name:pattern}`.
   * `www.example.com` Matches only if domain is www.example.com
   * `{subdomain:[a-z]+}.example.com` Matches dynamic subdomain
   * `{subdomain:foo|bar}.example.com` will listen on foo.example.com and bar.example.com"